dl-solarity/zkit/README.md

 };
 ```

-This config contains all the necessary information about the circuit you need to work with, namely:
+This config contains all the information required to work with the circuit, namely:

 - `circuitName` - Name of the circuit file without extension
 - `circuitArtifactsPath` - Full path to compilation artifacts for the desired circuit
 - `verifierDirPath` - Full path to the directory where Solidity verifier file will be generated
 - `templateType` - The type of template that will be used to generate the Solidity verifier contract.
 Right now only `groth16` is supported

-> [!NOTE]
-> You should first compile the circuit before using CircuitZKit instances.

 #### getTemplate()